-In among the historic buildings on Judenplatz sits a giant square of stone.
-But there is more to this than meets the eye: the Holocaust Memorial is a poignant reminder of a dark chapter in Austrian history.
+In among the historic buildings on Vienna’s Judenplatz sits a giant square of stone.
+But there is more to this than meets the eye: the Holocaust Memorial offers a poignant reminder of the darkest chapter in Austrian history.

-- Unveiled in 2000 and dedicated to the 65,000 Austrian Jews murdered by the Nazis
+- Dedicated to the 65,000 Austrian Jews murdered by the Nazis

-The sides of the Holocaust Memorial feature row after row of books, their leaves facing outwards.
+The sides of the memorial feature row after row of books, their leaves facing outwards.
 The doors are closed, with no obvious way of opening them.

-The wide plinth bears the names of the concentration camps where an estimated 65,000 Austrian Jews were killed, as well as a dedication to the victims in German, English and Hebrew.
+The wide plinth bears the names of the concentration camps where an estimated 65,000 Austrian Jews perished, as well as a dedication to the victims in German, English and Hebrew.

 How to get to the Holocaust Memorial

-Subway: Take line U2 to “Schottentor”, line U3 to “Herrengasse” or lines U1 and U3 to “Stephansplatz”.
+Subway: Take line U2 to Schottentor station, line U3 to Herrengasse or lines U1 and U3 to Stephansplatz.
 All three subway stations are a short walk from Judenplatz, taking you through some of the rather nice buildings that make up most of Vienna’s centre.